 During its years of service, North Boulevard has grown to almost 2000 members with Sunday morning attendance averaging 1,500 and over the past 60+ years well over 1000 people have been immersed at North Boulevard, putting on the Lord in baptism.

 The Lord has been faithful and active at North Boulevard throughout its many years of service, and in 2014, the church recaptured its church planting roots with the 2020 Vision.

 On Easter Sunday of 2013, the North Boulevard Church of Christ committed itself to God, asking Him to use them to help spark a worldwide spiritual awakening.
 And these weren’t just empty words.
 The family of God faithfully and sacrificially gave and pledged $6.1 M toward that very end.

-Since that sunday morning, God has been at work in and among the various elements of the 2020 Vision.
+Since that day, God has been at work in and among the various elements of the 2020 Vision.
 Here is a sampling of God’s work among us since we committed to the 2020 Vision:

 Commitment to Prayer

 Just as the early church “married” its widows, so, too, North Boulevard’s 2020 Vision catalyzed women who continue to come together in intense, intentional prayer on behalf of the church.
 We are certain that none of what has been accomplished through the 2020 Vision would have been successful without this faithful prayer.